 Certainly, it exists in the world of sports with even professional female soccer players, basketballers, surfers etc, living under the banner, not as athletes but as female athletes.
 But karate is very different from most sports, and so I was prompted to ask myself, do men have the right to think this way in terms of karate?

 If we judge a good karate-ka on strength and appearance of power then perhaps they do have such a right.
-There is no denying that men are physically stronger and faster (on average) than their female counterparts.
+There is no denying that men are physically stronger and faster (on average) than their female karate counterparts.
 In fact, where a man and woman weigh the same, the man will generally have twice the strength than the woman.
-Furthermore, many people gauge martial arts prowess on kumite ability and when it comes to kumite, most men take to it like a duck to water while many women are a little hesitant at first.
+Furthermore, many people gauge martial arts prowess on kumite ability and when it comes to kumite, most men take to it like a duck to water, while many female karate-ka are a little hesitant at first.

 Karate Promotes Humbleness And Control Of Ego

 In dealing with hostile situations, a woman will rarely think of physical confrontation to resolve the issue.
 Her inherent desire will be to solve it to a mutual satisfaction.
 This is partly because a woman’s ego does not put a priority on being “tough”.
 Men are far quicker to lose their temper and violence will be one of the first things that come to mind.
 Yet karate teaches people to harness their aggression and control their ego – just observe any good black belt.
 Female karate practitioners will generally find the ‘way of’ (do) karate easier than their male counterparts.
 This becomes very obvious when viewing sparring.
 When a man is accidentally hits you can often see him thinking, “Now I am going to get you back” rather than accepting it as an accident.